andrea-artuso/andrea-artuso/README.md

 ### Hi everybody 👋

-My name is Andrea and I'm a developer based in Italy 🇮🇹
+My name is Andrea and I'm a IT student and junior developer based in Italy 🇮🇹
-I mainly deal with the frontend part of web development.
-My goal is to create user-friendly interfaces by applying UX principles.
+I usually spend time working on the Frontend part of websites.

 🔭 I’m currently studying and working on some side projects as a frontend dev
 🌱 I’m currently learning: